Dimensional groups and fields: Pseudofinite -groups of integer dimension

-\kor Let $G$ be a pseudofinite group whose definable sections are \Mc, and $\dim$ an additive integer-valued dimension on $G$.
+\kor Let $G$ be a pseudofinite group whose definable sections are \Mc, and $\dim$ an integer dimension on $G$ with strong fibration.
 If $\dim(G)=2$, then $G$ has a definable wide soluble subgroup.\ekor \bew By Theorem \ref{dim2}, there is a definable finite-by-abelian group $N$ such that $N_G(N)$ is wide.
 Replacing $N$ by $C_N(N')$, we may assume that $N$ is (finite central)-by-abelian.
 If $\dim(N)=2$ we are done.
-Otherwise $\dim(N_G(N)/N)=1$; by Corollary \ref{corTh} there is a definable finite-by-abelian subgroup $S/N$ with $\dim(S/N)=1$.
+Otherwise $\dim(N_G(N)/N)=1$; by Corollary \ref{dim1} there is a definable finite-by-abelian subgroup $S/N$ with $\dim(S/N)=1$.
 As above we may assume that $S/N$ is (finite central)-by-abelian, so $S$ is soluble.
 Moreover,

-so $S$ is wide in $G$.
+so $S$ is wide in $G$.\ebew